 Tread depth is highly important for road safety and provides a good grip on wet surfaces.
 The tread pattern is used to remove water from between the tire and the road surface.
 Drivers run the risk of reduced grip and a longer stopping distance if the tread depth is incorrect.

-Drivers can be fined up to £2,500 and given three penalty points for each tire which does not comply with the regulations.
+Drivers can be fined and given three penalty points for each tire which does not comply with the regulations.

 How do I determine the correct tire pressure for my vehicle?